Working with Exponents and Logarithms

 They are "Inverse Functions"

-So doing one, then the other, gets you back to where you started:
+Doing one, then the other, gets us back to where we started:

 Anyway, the important thing is that:

-The Logarithmic Function can be "undone" by the Exponential Function.
+The Logarithmic Function is "undone" by the Exponential Function.

 (and vice versa)